miwarnec/where-allocation/README.md

 # Fuckshit
 **_Nearly_** allocation free C# Socket.ReceiveFrom**NonAlloc** for multiplayer C# games, by vis2k.

+Unity 2019 LTS Mono version is old and still contains ReceiveFrom allocations that we can't work around.
+With the Mono version on Github however, this code should be allocation free.
+(we are still testing...)

 # ReceiveFrom Allocations
 C#'s Socket.ReceiveFrom has heavy allocations (338 byte):